core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response {#sec-pairwise-verify-resp}

 Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in Section 8.4 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

+* The same as described in {{ssec-verify-response}} holds with respect to handling the 'kid' parameter of the response, when received as a reply to a request protected in pairwise mode.

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.